NOAA-EPIC/land-da-data-uploader/README.md

 * Demo:
     *
 * Scripts:
-    * transfer_land_da_tar.py
-        * Main executable script for extracting & uploading the tar formatted SRW datasets residing on-prem to cloud.
-Allows user to set a unique key for the tar object supporting the Land DA.
-    * transfer_land_da_data.py
+    * Modules:
-        * Main executable script for extracting & uploading the full Land DA datasets residing on-prem to cloud.
-Sets unique keys for the individual data files supporting the Land DA.
         * get_land_da_data.py
             * Extracts the data directories of a tar & partitions data by external model used in the creation of model analysis files.
          * upload_data.py
             * Uploads the UFS Land DA Application via AWS SDK
         * progress_bar.py
             * Monitors uploading progress of datasets to cloud
+    * Main:
+        * upload_file2cloud.py
+            * Main executable script for extracting & uploading the full Land DA datasets residing on-prem to cloud.
+Sets unique keys for the individual data files supporting the Land DA.
+        * get_objects_list.py
+            * Obtains list of unique data files within a tar file.
+        * delete_cloud_object.py
+            * Main executable script for deleting the objects of the Land DA datasets based on their unique key.

 * List of Dependencies:
     * cloud_xfer_env.yml